Participants in Operation Enduring Freedom: Greece

 Greek naval vessels supported the ISAF from 2002 to its end in 2021.

 Hungary

-Hungary deployed a total of 3000 troops in 2019, and a special forces battalion.
+The Hungarian Defence Forces was present in Afghanistan from January 2003 with a military force that was continuously expanding both in terms of troop numbers and capabilities as part of an international coalition formed by the troops of 50 nations.
+Hungary ended evacuations in Afghanistan in 2021 after airlifting 540 people including Hungarian citizens and Afghans and their families who had worked for Hungarian forces previously.

 India

 India had offered all operational assistance to the United States, including use of its facilities, in any operations launched in pursuit of the perpetrators of the 11 September attack.
 Importantly Indian intelligence officials provided the United States with needed information concerning the financing and training of Islamic extremist groups in Afghanistan and Pakistan.
 The Indian government had also offered the United States the use of its territory for staging any military operations in Afghanistan.

 On the naval front, India provided a frigate for escorting coalition shipping through the Straits of Malacca, made shipyards available for coalition ship repairs and opened ports for naval port calls.
 India offered the US its air bases and provided the Northern Alliance with logistical support.
 The Indian Army opened a hospital in Tajikistan, to treat injured Northern Alliance soldiers.
 India also loaned Mi-17 helicopters to the Northern Alliance.